JamesNeri/Capstone/README.md

 # 2020 BUAN 6590 Capstone Project
 ## James Neri

+- _All CSVs are stored in the folder titled 'Data'_

+- _All EDAs are stored in the folder titled 'EDA_files'_

+- _Data (initial data, intial cleaning, and pipeline cleaned data) is stored in the folder titled 'Data'_

+- _Models are still a work in progress.
+I will update their location on this README as I finish them._

 **MLB Batting Data was downloaded from 'https://www.baseball-reference.com/data/war_daily_bat.txt'**
 - The corresponding CSV is titled 'MLB_Batting_Data'
 - The corresponding Explatory Data Analysis is titled 'BattingEDA.html'